10:30am PT by Evan Real

 Chatting with The Hollywood Reporter at the New York premiere party for the series, held Monday at Manhattan's Moxy hotel, Lohan admitted that comparing herself to Russia's notoriously unfeeling ruler may have been a stretch.

 "I don't know what I meant by that!" she said with a laugh, assuring that she is "caring and nurturing" to her employees.
-But after a myriad of headline-making setbacks that occurred over the course of a decade — several stints in rehab, multiple arrests, court hearings and jail time, which ultimately stalled her once-promising acting career — Lohan, 32, has no more time for conflict.
+But after a myriad of headline-making setbacks that occurred over the course of a decade — several stints in rehab, multiple arrests, court hearings and jail time, which ultimately stalled her once-promising acting career — Lohan, 32, won't tolerate any more conflict in her life.
 "I've learned a lot.
 And I don't take any shit these days.
 That's for sure."

 The onetime tabloid fixture and paparazzi magnet said that she has never felt more confident in herself — and "at peace, to be quite honest," she noted — after fleeing both Los Angeles and New York for Europe and then Dubai, her current home, where she has cemented herself as an international entrepreneur.
 The "Bossy" singer opened up her successful Lohan Nightclub in Athens, Greece, in October 2016 before setting up shop in Mykonos with its daytime counterpart this summer.
 She owns a third club in nearby Rhodes.